WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 ## Open Questions

 * What goes into the "MVP" release of this proposal?
-* Should Web IDL Bindings block on [Type Import]  (factored out of the GC proposal) to remove the implicit `any`-to-Web IDL conversions mentioned above?
+* Should Web IDL Bindings block on [Type Imports]  (factored out of the GC proposal) to remove the implicit `any`-to-Web IDL conversions mentioned above?